 Sinking Funds – What Are They?!

 Have you ever heard of sinking funds?!
 I know I hadn’t before starting my financial freedom journey.
 I only set mine up this year – and I wish I had started sooner!
-A sinking fund is a way to mentally and physically allocate your money so as to better protect you and your peace of mind.
+A sinking fund is a way to mentally and physically allocate your money to protect you and your peace of mind.

 What is a Sinking Fund?

 They are basically ‘pots’ of money that you create- either by an app on your phone, your bank or in cash.
-You set a goal amount and the types of funds you want to have – this is totally personalised to you as everyone has different goals and interests.
+You set a goal amount and the types of funds you want to have – this is totally personalised to you, as everyone has different goals and interests.

 Pick an amount that you’d like to contribute to your sinking fund every month and make sure to make those monthly deposits.
 You can automate your savings by setting up a standing order from your main account into your sinking fund account to make this process even easier.

-I have four sinking funds at the moment all set up in my Starling Bank account.
+I have four sinking funds at the moment, all set up in my Starling Bank account.
 You can personalise these and add photos to keep you motivated.
 They are called ‘spaces’ in Starling.

-I know a few other banks also have these now such as Monzo and Natwest.
+I know a few other banks also have these now, such as Monzo and Natwest.

 To work out how big your sinking fund should be, go through this process: